PSPDFKit/pspdfkit-web-signing-service-example/certs/README.md

 We now have three useful files:

-* `test-ca.cert` -- this is our CA certificate, forming the whole CA chain.
+* `test-ca.cert`: this is our CA certificate, forming the whole CA chain.
-* `test-signer.cert` -- this is the certificate to be used to sign documents.
+* `test-signer.cert`: this is the certificate to be used to sign documents.
-* `test-signer.key` -- private key of the signer certificate.
+* `test-signer.key`: private key of the signer certificate.

 ## 3. Verify the generated certificates